Twisted Graded Categories: Introduction

-In the process of proving \cref{alphthm:twFun-are-all-lifts}, we study the Picard spectrum of the Day convolution, which may be of independent interest: \begin{proposition}[\cref{prop:picard-of-Day}] Let $\cC \in \Alg_{\EE_k}(\PrL)$ be semiadditive and connected.
+In the process of proving \cref{alphthm:twFun-are-all-lifts}, we study the Picard spectrum of the Day convolution, which may be of independent interest: \begin{proposition}[\cref{prop:picard-of-Day}] Let $\cC \in \Alg_{\EE_k}(\PrL)$ be semiadditive and connected\footnote{That is, $\cC$ does not decompose as a product of symmetric monoidal categories.}.
 Let $M$ be a discrete commutative monoid.
 Then there is an isomorphism of $\EE_k$-groups

 \end{proposition}